 Wow!
 That's a lot of words for a title.
 What do I mean by this?

 Please reference the following link to see an informative video made by Movement Specialist Jackie Mason, posted to Google.
-Former classmates together, Jackie was actually in my particular Feldenkrais Professional Training Program with me in New York City back in 1991 through 1994, when we both graduated together.
+Former classmates together, Jackie was actually in my particular Training Program with me in New York City back in 1991 through 1994, when we both graduated together.
 Click below to see how Jackie's extensive knowledge of Movement Education comes through in the following video.

 Movement Matters with Jackie - Part 8 - Relieve Back Pain with Rotation